 - Linoleic acid

 - White tea

-- Paula’s Choice Calm Redness Relief Repairing Serum ($34.00): licorice extract + feverfew + ceramides.
-Available at Nordstrom and Paula’s Choice.
+- Paula’s Choice Calm Redness Relief Repairing Serum ($34.00): available at Dermstore, Look Fantastic, Nordstrom and Paula’s Choice

 How To Treat Post-Inflammatory Hyperpigmentation